forumicon/forumicons/CONTRIBUTING.md

 > NOTE: The number of reviewers is something that is dictated by the ammount of submission.
 With that being said, the Reviewer team will mandate how many team members are required at any given time.

-> NOTE: The Reviewer team is lead by the Reviewer Team Leader who is a Development Team member incharge of the Reviewer team.
+> NOTE: The Reviewer team is lead by the Reviewer Team Leader who is a Development Team member in charge of the Reviewer team.
+They are responsible for mainting all the reviewer documentation, checklists, and guidlines as well as the final approver for any and all nominations to the Reviewer team

 ## ![Developers](https://avatars1.githubusercontent.com/t/3168385?s=24&v=4) Developers